Chocolate Marshmallow Cookies

 - ½ teaspoon baking soda

-- ¾ cup mini marshmallows (plus more for topping)
+- ¾ cup (30 g) mini marshmallows, (plus more for topping)

-- ⅓-½ cup semisweet chocolate chips or chopped chocolate (regular or vegan)
+- ⅓-½ cup semisweet chocolate chips or chopped chocolate, (regular or vegan)

 Instructions